com-lihaoyi/sourcecode/README.md

 - `sourcecode.File`: full path of the current file where the call occurs
 - `sourcecode.Line`: current line number
+- `sourcecode.Column`: column number within the current line
+- `sourcecode.Position`: position where the call occurs including file, line and column
 - `sourcecode.Name`: the name of the nearest enclosing definition: `val`, `class`, whatever.
 - `sourcecode.FullName`: the name of the nearest enclosing definition: `val`,